delogic/jnerator/README.md

 To configure how the relationship objects must be created register an attributeGenerator or relationshipAttributeGenerator for your instance generator.

-If you need more information please contacts us celio@delogic.com.br
+If you need more information please contact us celio@delogic.com.br